Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 To study this effect, reliable news consumption data is needed.
 Most research so far focuses on self-reported survey data and on tracking desktop activity (_insert references_).
 However, news consumption via mobile devices is expected to be ever more important (_insert references_).

-To collect data about mobile news consumption, a couple of important criteria need to be taken into account.
+To collect data about mobile news consumption, a couple of criteria need to be taken into account.
 These will be discussed in the [Criteria](#criteria) section.
-Based on our criteria, we will explore what technologies are available for monitoring mobile news consumption and to what extend these meet the requirements.
+Subsequently, we will explore what technologies are available for monitoring mobile news consumption and to what extend these meet the requirements.

 ### Related Work

-Previous study that explored technologies for news consumption looked at... (_to be completed_)
+Previous studies that explored technologies for news consumption looked at ... (_to be completed_).

 ### Criteria